Inspection outcome: Standards met

 The pharmacy has written procedures to help make sure services are provided effectively.
 The pharmacist is clear about her roles and responsibilities and knows how to protect private information.
 And the pharmacy keeps the records required by law.

 Principle 2.
 Staff

-The pharmacy employs a pharmacist who can manage the workload safely.
-The pharmacist can act on her own initiative and use her professional judgement.
-The pharmacist carries out appropriate training for her role.
+The pharmacy employs three pharmacists who can manage the workload safely.
+The pharmacists can act on their own initiative and use their professional judgement.
+The pharmacists carry out appropriate training for their roles.